 In January, while the kitchen is being transformed, the PO will be closed Friday 10, but will open 3 and 17 January without being able to offer tea or coffee, etc.

-The kitchen in the Seward Room is to be refurbished in January.
+The kitchen in the Seward Room is to be refurbished during January.
 The Seward Room will be out of action during that time.
-The details next month.
-All enquiries to JM Nixon please firstname.lastname@example.org
+All enquiries to JM Nixon please

 That’s all folks!